-Additionally, XPHOZAH, if approved for the Hyperphosphatemia Indication will compete with phosphate binders used for the same or similar indication'.
-If approved, our label for XPHOZAH may include data comparing the effectiveness of tenapanor to phosphate binders used for the same indication.
-The various types of phosphate binders commercialized in the United States include the following: Calcium carbonate (many over-the-counter brands including Tums and Caltrate); Calcium acetate (several prescription brands including PhosLo and Phoslyra); Lanthanum carbonate (Fosrenol); Sevelamer hydrochloride (Renagel); Sevelamer carbonate (Renvela); Sucroferric oxyhydroxide (Velphoro); and Ferric citrate (Auryxia).
+XPHOZAH, if approved, will compete with phosphate binders.
+The various types of phosphate binders commercialized in the U.S. include the following: Calcium acetate (several prescription brands including PhosLo and Phoslyra); Lanthanum carbonate (Fosrenol); Sevelamer hydrochloride (Renagel); Sevelamer carbonate (Renvela); Sucroferric oxyhydroxide (Velphoro); and Ferric citrate (Auryxia).
+All of the listed phosphate binders are available as generics in the U.S., with the exception of Velphoro and Auryxia.
+Additionally, over-the-counter calcium carbonate, such as Tums and Caltrate, is also used to bind phosphorus.

-All of the phosphate binders listed above are available as generics in the U.S., with the exception of Velphoro and Auryxia.
-In addition to the currently available phosphate binders, we are aware of at least two other binders in development, including fermagate (Alpharen), an iron-based binder in Phase 3 being developed by Opko Health, Inc., and PT20, an iron-based binder in Phase 3 being developed by Shield Therapeutics.
+In addition to the currently available phosphate binders, we are aware of at least four other binders in development, including fermagate (Alpharen), an iron-based binder in Phase 3 being developed by Opko Health, Inc., PT20, an iron-based binder in Phase 3 being developed by Shield Therapeutics, AP-301 in Phase 2 being developed by Alebund Pharmaceutical (Hong Kong) Limited, and lanthanum dioxycarbonate (Renazorb), which has demonstrated pharmacodynamic bioequivalence to Fosrenol.
+Renazorb is being developed by Unicycive Therapeutics, which has announced its plans to file an NDA via the 505(b)(2) pathway in mid-2023.
+Additionally, Chugai and Alebund are developing EOS789, an inhibitor of phosphate transporters NaPi-2b, PiT-1, and PiT-2, thus far studied in a phase 1 clinical trial.

-It is possible that our competitors' drugs may be less expensive and more effective than our product candidates, or that will render our product candidates obsolete.
+It is possible that our competitors' drugs may be less expensive and more effective than our product candidates, or may render our product candidates obsolete.
 It is also possible that our competitors will commercialize competing drugs or treatments before we or our collaboration partners can launch any products developed from our product candidates.
-We also anticipate that we will face increased competition in the future as new companies enter into our target markets.
+We also may face increased competition in the future as new companies enter into our target markets.